Employees of Korea’s financial regulator ordered to report crypto holdings By Cointelegraph - Up News Info

 Employees of Korea’s financial regulator ordered to report crypto holdings

-The FSC employees subject to reporting are those who manage virtual currency tech developments, those responsible for drafting and applying virtual currency laws, and those who report on and manage crypto exchanges.
+The FSC employees subject to reporting are those who manage virtual currency tech developments, those responsible for drafting and applying digital currency laws and those who report on and manage crypto exchanges.

 Continue Reading on Coin Telegraph